ycpcs/cs320-spring2024/index.md

 title: Home page
 ---

-# Welcome to CS 320, Spring 2024!
+# Welcome to CS320 (Software Engineering), Spring 2024!

-This is the website for CS 320, Spring 2024 at York College.
+This is the website for Professor Hake's sections of CS 320, Spring 2024 at York College.

+CS320-101: M-W-F 10:00a to 10:50a in KEC 119 (Hake)
+CS320-102: M-W-F  1:00p to  1:50p in KEC 119 (Hake)
+CS320-103: M-W-F  2:00p to  2:50p in KEC 119 (Zeller)

+If you are in Professor Zeller's section, please contact him at <dzeller@ycp.edu> for details about his version of the course.

-All information about the course will be posted here.
+All information about Professor Hake's sections of CS320 will be posted here.

 ## Links